paupav/boxGame/README.md

 ## Files that are required in order for game to work:

 ###images:
-->fireball.png
+-fireball.png
-->box.png
+-box.png
-->player1.jpg
+-player1.jpg

 ###fonts
-->stellar.otf
+-stellar.otf
-->menu.ttf
+-menu.ttf

-You can put any font and any image and the game will still work.
+You can put any font and any image with above file names and the game should work.

 Also currently this game requires server on the same local network as clients in order to work. https://github.com/paupav/boxGameServer